u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

 The internal and external data sets can be aligned in order to have a more comprehensive evaluation of an individual's activity, both preceding and succeeding their time at the U.

-For the purposes of evaluating PI turnover and retention, it is hoped that an "academic age" per PI can be derived from this data set based on their earliest publication [or grant?].
-The "academic age" will be used as a proxy for actual age, as the employees' birthdates is unavailable for analyses because this information is considered sensitive and subject to maximum restriction.
+For the purposes of evaluating PI turnover and retention, it is hoped that an "academic age" per PI can be derived from this data set based on their earliest publication or grant.
+The "academic age" will be used as a proxy for actual age, as the employees' birthdates is unavailable for analysis because this information is considered sensitive and subject to maximum restriction.

 The internal and external data sets are aligned by matching researcher identification through clues such as name, department, and publication title.
-However, external data sets are created through a mish mash of methods and adhere to varying rules and quality standards.
-A perfect alignment with internal data, which verifiably follows a number of rules and quality standards, is not expected.
+However, external data sets are created through a mish-mash of methods and adhere to varying rules and quality standards.
+A perfect alignment with internal data (which verifiably follows a number of rules and quality standards) is not expected.

-For the purposes of this analysis, date fields describing first and last publishing year or grant year, total number of publications and grants, and an alignment confidence score are extracted from the external data set.
+Date fields describing first and last publishing year or grant year, total number of publications and grants, and an alignment confidence score are extracted from the external Dimensions data set.

 The publication dates range from the year 1935 to 2025, and the grant dates range from the year 1967 to 2030.
 353,524 publications and 10,567 grants are tallied.

-The combined data set attempts to align 5192 internal employee identification numbers with 7632 external researcher identification numbers and provides a score of confidence in the alignment.
+The combined data set attempts to align 5,192 internal employee identification numbers with 7,632 external researcher identification numbers and provides a score of confidence in the alignment.
 It aligns 3,440 (66%) internal EMPLIDs with a one-to-one match at the highest confidence score.
-The remaining 1752 EMPLID's are aligned with multiple potential external ID's at reduced confidence levels.
+The remaining 1,752 EMPLID's are aligned with multiple potential external ID's at reduced confidence levels.

-(Oddly, 361 EMPLID's are aligned with multiple external ID's with a confidence level of 1.)
+An inconsistency is discovered, where 361 EMPLID's are aligned with multiple external ID's with a confidence level of 1.

-However, internally OSP has tracked the research activity

-This evaluation found that

-Wow I'm struggling to write anything coherent.

-The intent is to identify the first publication date per PI.

-I actually don't need many words on this one.
-The point is to get it done.
-It's just a quick look at what we have.

-Where's my graphic of how many are matched and un-matched?

-It's like, instead of three tiles describing "duplicate" I need to add a fourth one on the right, the first one, which is

-... is ....

-... hold on ...

-..."subset of interest" that is "found" and "not found" ?

-I guess it's just another row of three.

-Let's do that, first, and see what it looks like.

-I'm getting tired of this.

-I need to simply conclude that this external data set is not usable for the purposes of this study due to a large proportion of non-random missing data in the target population.
-As well, concerns about consistency of definitions are noted (where PI's with multiple matches are scored with a self-contradictory 'one-to-one' match rating.)
+The target population of 2,937 PI's is identified in previous research as principal investigators submitting a proposal between FY2013 and FY2023.
+Of this target population, 28% do not have matches in the Dimensions data; 25% have multiple matches; and 47% have a single match of various confidence levels.

+A machine learning model (extreme gradient boosting using default levels) predicted the missing matches with a Kappa score of 0.29, indicating structure or discernible patterns among the PI's that are missing matches.
+Among other differences, the PI's without matches have less recent activity, are outside of the main research institutions at the U, and possess a sparser activity record.

+In conclusion, the data set is somewhat unattractive to use in further analysis, specifically in determining an "academic age" per PI, because it is too incomplete, too biased in missing values, and too inconsistent.
+Alternative data should be explored before addressing modifications to enable using this data.

 ## (1) DESCRIBE THE DIMENSIONS DATA